lostyzen/lostyzen.github.io/content/posts/trusty-oidc-server.en.md

 After exploring Rust for web development, I wanted to go further by tackling an ambitious technical challenge: **building a complete OpenID Connect (OIDC) provider**, compliant with the FAPI 2.0 security specifications.
 Not just an academic prototype - a real authentication server with the most demanding security standards from the financial sector.

-## 🎯 **Why build an OIDC server in Rust?**
+## 🎯 **Why Build an OIDC Server in Rust?**

+### **The origin: a team challenge**

+It all started with a **challenge launched within my former DevOps team**, responsible for the SSO of a major French bank.
+Between two sprints, we asked ourselves: "What if we built our own OIDC server from scratch in Rust?"
+A stimulating technical challenge combining **technological exploration**, **infrastructure cost optimization**, and **complete stack mastery**.

+### **Field observations**

 In the Access Management world, we typically use established solutions: **Keycloak**, **Auth0**, **Okta**, or **ForgeRock**.
-These tools do the job, but I've always been frustrated by certain aspects:
+These tools are mature, battle-tested in production, and cover a wide spectrum of use cases.
+However, after several years operating them in production, a few **friction points** emerged:

-• **Configuration complexity**: Hundreds of parameters, heavy interfaces, steep learning curve
+• **Configuration complexity**: Hundreds of parameters, rich but sometimes heavy interfaces - the learning curve can be significant
-• **Resource consumption**: 500 MB - 1 GB RAM for Keycloak, significant impact in cloud environments
+• **Resource consumption**: Some Java-based solutions can require 500 MB to 1 GB RAM per instance - a non-negligible cost in cloud environments multiplied by instances
-• **Flow opacity**: Hard to understand what happens under the hood when a flow fails
+• **Flow opacity**: Understanding what's happening under the hood during an authentication failure can require debug time
-• **Limited extensibility**: Customization via plugins/SPIs often complex and poorly documented
+• **Extensibility**: Customization via plugins/SPIs is powerful but requires mastering internal APIs
-• **Vendor lock-in**: Difficult migration between proprietary solutions
+• **Vendor lock-in**: Portability between solutions can prove complex depending on features used

 The idea behind TRusTY? **Take back control** by building a modern, performant, and understandable OIDC server.
-Rust offers exactly what's needed: memory safety, native performance, and a mature web ecosystem with **Axum**.
+A tool where every line of code is mastered, where flows are transparent.
+Rust provides exactly what's needed: memory safety, native performance, and a mature web ecosystem with **Axum**.

 ## 🚀 **Architecture: DDD + Clean Architecture**